jasonsbeer/Amiga-N2630/README.md

 <sup>B</sup>Jumper placed.

 ## 68882 Math Coprocessor (FPU)
 The Motorolla MC68882 (or MC68881) floating point unit may be optionally added to the N2630.
-The FPU is typically driven at the same clock freuqency as the 68030 via the X1 oscillator, but may be clocked independently via the X2 oscillator (see Table 3, J202).
-The PLCC-68 footprint is supported, which is available up to 40MHz.
+The FPU is typically driven at the same clock freuqency as the MC68030 via the X1 oscillator, but may be clocked independently via the X2 oscillator (see Table 3, J202).
+The PLCC-68 footprint is supported.

 ## Unix (Amix)
 The N2630 card should fully support Amiga Unix (Amix).
 In order to boot into a Unix environment, you must place a jumper at J304.
-(Table 2) Although this feature is fully supported by the A2630 ROMs, it has not been tested with the N2630 at this time.
+(Table 3a) Although this feature is fully supported by the A2630 ROMs, it has not been tested with the N2630 at this time.

 ## Other Jumper Settings
 In the following tables, OPEN indicates no jumper.
 Shorted indicates the presence of a jumper on the pins indicated.
 All jumpers must be set correctly or you may encounter unexpected bahaviors or failure to boot.

-**Table 2.** Configuration Jumper Settings Jumper|Description|Shorted|Open<sup>[A]</sup>
+**Table 3a.** Configuration Jumper Settings Jumper|Description|Shorted|Open<sup>[A]</sup>
 -|-|-|-
 J302|Amiga Version|A2000|B2000